 - a) District Chair.
 The District Chair (District 11) is appointed by the President.
-The District Chair in accordance with duties assigned by HEO Minor By-laws shall: - By virtue of the position, the District Chairperson is a member of the HEO Minor Council. - District Councils are responsible for administering and managing the affairs of their District, which includes; - Enforcing all HEO Minor Rules, Regulations, Bylaws and Code of Discipline for each Association, Organization and/or League participating within their district. - Enforcing all League Rules for Associations or Organizations participating within their district.
+The District Chair in accordance with duties assigned by HEO Minor By-laws shall: - By virtue of the position, the District Chairperson is a member of the HEO Minor Council. - District Councils are responsible for administering and managing the affairs of their District, which includes; - Enforcing all HEO Minor Rules, Regulations, Bylaws and Code of Discipline for each Association, Organization and/or League participating within their district - Enforcing all League Rules for Associations or Organizations participating within their district.

-- Verifying that Associations, Organizations or Leagues are all conducting themselves in compliance with their own Constitution, Bylaws, Rules and Regulations. - Conducts hearings or appeals, and/or settle protests among Members, Associations, Organizations or Leagues within their district. - Recommend to Minor Council changes to the Constitution, Bylaws and Rules & Regulations that will help Association, Organizations and Leagues from their District realize their goals. - b) Referee in Chief.
-The Referee-in-Chief shall: - Be responsible for all officiating activities in the KMHA.
+- Verifying that Associations, Organizations or Leagues are all conducting themselves in compliance with their own Constitution, Bylaws, Rules and Regulations. - Conducts hearings or appeals, and/or settle protests among Members, Associations, Organizations or Leagues within their district. - Recommend to Minor Council changes to the Constitution, Bylaws and Rules & Regulations that will help Association, Organizations and Leagues from their District realize their goals.

+b) Referee in Chief.
+The Referee-in-Chief shall:

+- Be responsible for all officiating activities in the KMHA.
 To the best of his ability, shall ensure that all officials registered with the KMHA, are properly supervised, evaluated and subsequently certified at the proper level, in keeping with the intent of the Hockey Canada Officials Program (H.C.O.P.); - Report to, advice and take direction from the Director at Large - Establish a yearly budget that must be presented to the Treasurer for board of Director approval; - Schedule and organize a referee development program for all KMHA referees; - Ensure, in conjunction with the Vice President Hockey Programs, that all KMHA team officials are advised of all Hockey Canada and HEO MINOR rule, code or regulations governing discipline changes; - Represent the KMHA at all meetings called by the District, HEO minor or H.E.O.
 Referee-in-Chief; - Interview and recommend to the Directors a candidate(s) for the position of Referee Scheduler(s).
-Final appointment and terms and conditions of the employment of the Referee Scheduler will be defined by the Directors; - Supervise the Referee Assignor (scheduler and timekeeper scheduler); - Should be a source of guidance for Risk and Safety; - Shall provide timekeeper and scorekeeper training. - c) Past President.
-The Past President shall; - Be the source of guidance to the Board of Directors on all matters relating to the past conduct of business of the KMHA. - He shall be a non-voting member of the Board of Directors; - d) House League Coordinator.
-The House League Coordinator shall: - Administer the House League Program for the KMHA; and - Take Direction and report to the VP of Hockey Programs. - e) Rep Coach Coordinator.
-Rep Coach Coordinator shall: - Take direction from and report to the Vice President Hockey Programs; - Oversee the interview and selection committee for candidates applying for coach positions for each hockey year; - Recommendations from the coach selection committee will be presented to the President and VP Hockey Programs for final approval.
+Final appointment and terms and conditions of the employment of the Referee Scheduler will be defined by the Directors; - Supervise the Referee Assignor (scheduler and timekeeper scheduler); - Should be a source of guidance for Risk and Safety; - Should be a source of guidance to any other areas of KMHA, should the President require assistance; and - Shall provide timekeeper and scorekeeper training.